alexgt1/alexgt1.github.io/_sections/section_7.md

 Below I then check to see if the programme has a button title.
 If so then I would like to display the button link as well.
 If there is no button title then I won't display a button for this programme.

+The use of a control flow statement means that a button can be added further down the track for any of the other programmes while also preventing a functionless button from being displayed for the time being.

 <script src="https://snipsave.com/embed/aN0YLZBAFjovtA06Ac.js"></script>

-The red box below shows what the front matter of a programme with a button would look like.
+Here's a closer look at what the front matter of a programme with a button would look like.

 ![Current Site](../frontmatter.PNG)